And it ain't the turkeyneck stew

 - Subverted on Heroes.
 Volume Five Big Bad Samuel tries this on his longtime crush Vanessa, but his information is about 30 years out of date.

-- CSI: New York subverted this when a reporter offered Mac a blueberry bagel and coffee the way he liked it.
-This was based on what Flack told her, so naturally Mac was allergic to blueberries and had given up caffeine.
+- Subverted in "Clean Sweep" when a reporter offers Mac a blueberry danish and coffee the way he likes it.
+This was based on what Flack told her, so naturally Mac is allergic to blueberries and had given up caffeine a year earlier.

 - Earthbound: Ness's special attack is named after his favorite thing (the player inputs the name.)
 When calling his mother to prevent homesickness, Ness's mom often mentions his favorite meal (also input by the player.)